 Public Open House:17 January–14 February 2004

 Exterior Finish:Reinforced concrete faced with cast stone composed of quartz and marble aggregates set in special white-base cement

 Ordinance Rooms:Two ordinance rooms (stationary) and four sealing

 Total Floor Area:59,246 square feet

-Standing in one of the largest cities in the world, the São Paulo Brazil Temple occupies a beautifully landscaped tract of land on the western side of the city near a major shopping mall.
-Situated on the triangular lot next to the temple are a meetinghouse and a patron housing facility.
+Standing in one of the largest cities in the world, the São Paulo Brazil Temple occupies a beautifully landscaped tract of land on the western side of the city near a major shopping mall and Metro station, providing patrons a public transportation option to the temple.
+Situated on the triangular lot next to the temple are a visitors' center, accommodation center, stake center, and offices for the Brazil Area.
 The grounds feature a decorative water fountain and colorful flowerbeds.

 The São Paulo Brazil Temple was the first temple built in South America (and in Brazil).

 The São Paulo Brazil Temple was originally named the São Paulo Temple.

 Latin American members made numerous sacrifices of time, money, and material treasures to raise money for the São Paulo Brazil Temple.